Build works locally but fails or misbehaves in TeamCity

 You might want to use tools which require some manual interaction during the build procedure executed on the TeamCity agent.
 This is not a TeamCity-specific problem, so it should be approached using generic means.

 Under Windows, you might want to configure TeamCity agent to run not as a Service, but with access to the desktop by configuring automatic user logon, related details.

 There is no simple solution for Extended Validation (EV) code signing as the feature is built in for a reason.
 There is some discussion on the issue on stack overflow.
 The appropriate solution seems to implement a dedicated service with own authorization approach and sign the binaries through it.

 Tomcat error: Request Header too large

 By default, Tomcat sets a 4096 bytes (4KB) limit to the request and response HTTP headers.
-If too many cookies get included into a header (for example, by the proxy servers between the end user and TeamCity), users might get the
+If a header includes too many cookies (for example, from the proxy servers between an end user and TeamCity) or their size is too large, users might stumble on the

+502: Bad Gateway errors when browsing TeamCity.
 To identify the cause of this problem, we recommend that you inspect the affected header with the browser developer console.
-As a temporary workaround, you can also increase the Tomcat header limit.
-To do this, change the

-maxHttpHeaderSize parameter for all relevant connectors (for example, set
+maxHttpHeaderSize parameter value for all relevant connectors in the

 $TOMCAT_HOME/conf/server.xml file.
 For example, the following sample sets the parameter value to